davelaursen/cli/README.md

 # cli.go
 cli.go is a simple, fast, and fun package for building command line apps in Go.
 The goal is to enable developers to write fast and distributable command line applications in an expressive way.

+Note: This package provides a subset of the functionality provided by the original cli.go package created by Codegangsta.
+It simplies the API and provided a reformatted help output.

 ## Overview
 Command line apps are usually so tiny that there is absolutely no reason why your code should *not* be self-documenting.
 Things like generating help text and parsing command flags/options should not hinder productivity when writing a command line app.